Helsinki, Finland

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Helsinki can be relatively easy, as there is a variety of options available.
 You can search for both short-term and long-term rental options on online sites such as Airbnb, VRBO, and Nimellä.
 Additionally, websites such as Vuokraovi.fi offer listings for privately owned apartments and houses, many of which are located in neighborhoods conveniently situated for public transportation.
 Helsinki also has a variety of student housing options, as well as co-living spaces such as Kodit.io and Coliving Society.
 Helsinki has a number of dedicated real estate agents and require no commission - they are a great option for those who are unfamiliar with the city.
 Finally, if you’re looking for a more permanent living arrangement in Helsinki, you have the option of purchasing a property.
-The commonly used websites for searching for a property include Oikotie Asunnot, Uusimaa.fi, and Etuovi.fi," wrote one member in Helsinki.
+The commonly used websites for searching for a property include Oikotie Asunnot, Uusimaa.fi, and Etuovi.fi," remarked one expat living in Helsinki, Finland.

 What is a typical expat home or apartment like in Helsinki?

 "Tower block in the suburbs but not nearly as grim as I imagined.
 It's clean, modern and there's even a washer and sauna room.
 Might be because it's subsidised young people's housing.
-All the other ex pats I know have had to take jobs as nannies/au pairs so they live with their employers," wrote one member in Helsinki.
+All the other ex pats I know have had to take jobs as nannies/au pairs so they live with their employers," wrote a member in Helsinki.

 What is the average cost of housing in Helsinki?